SMS Meaning in Business Messaging (And How It Works)

 Person-to-Person (P2P) SMS

 This is the most common form of texting, and most people use it daily to talk to friends, family, and coworkers.
-In a P2P exchange, you don’t need an app, Wi-Fi, or a smartphone to send or receive P2P SMS.
+In a P2P exchange, you don’t need an app, Wi-Fi, or a smartphone to send or receive SMS messages.

 As long as both people have working cell phone connections and a signal, the conversation can happen anytime.